 A creepy and mind-boggling book with a very unexpected twist in the end.
 Trust me, if you’re one of those amazing people who love reading a psychological thriller then you’re definitely gonna love this book.

 by Christopher Brookmyre

 Page Count: 416 pages

 Publication Date: February 10th, 2007

-“No testimony is sufficient to establish a miracle, unless the testimony be of such a kind, that its falsehood would be more miraculous than the fact which it endeavours to establish.”
+“No testimony is sufficient to establish a miracle, unless the testimony is of such a kind, that its falsehood would be more miraculous than the fact which it endeavors to establish.”

 An absorbing thriller with a lot of suspense, twists/turns, and evil villains.
 Also, it makes you laugh out loud.
 It’s about those who are determined to believe in things, no matter how much evidence to the contrary they are presented with.

 My Rating: 4.5/5 stars

 Opening Lines: Pewter reflections of scarlet hibiscus colored the dirt-smudged windows of the old house, like happy memories of youth trapped inside the shell of an old man.